Leitech

 45% Faster Inspection

-A North American automotive supplier inspecting a complex V12 engine block — 99 threaded holes — reduced inspection time from 71 minutes to 39 minutes after switching to Leitech Standard COMBI Gages.
-Same operator.
-Same parts.
-One tool instead of two.
+A North American automotive supplier inspecting a complex V12 engine block with 99 threaded holes achieved a significant reduction in inspection time from 71 minutes to 39 minutes after switching to the Leitech COMBI Gage.
+This single tool not only streamlined the process but also ensured precision measurement and depth calibration, all while maintaining the same operator and parts.

 72% Less Gage Inventory

-A precision machining facility covering a 16-valve cylinder head with 103 threaded holes replaced an entire drawer of fixed-depth gages with 7 Leitech Standard COMBI Gages.
-Fewer tools.
-Lower calibration costs.
-A leaner gage lab.
+A precision machining facility handling a 16-valve cylinder head with 103 threaded holes replaced an entire drawer of fixed-depth gages with 7 Leitech COMBI Gages.
+This transition not only reduced the number of tools but also lowered depth calibration costs, resulting in a leaner gage lab focused on precision measurement.

 17% Machine Hours Reclaimed

-Shops that tap 15-40% deeper than the blueprint requires — just "to be safe" — are wasting spindle time and tap life on every single hole.
-Precision depth monitoring at the machine eliminates over-tapping.
+Shops that tap 15-40% deeper than the blueprint requires—just "to be safe"—are wasting spindle time and tap life on every single hole.
+Implementing depth calibration with tools like the Leitech COMBI Gage allows for precision measurement at the machine, effectively eliminating over-tapping.
 One U.S. production facility calculated they were threading 374 meters of unnecessary depth per year on a 1,000-holes-per-day operation.
 That's real money.

 These aren't projections.

-They're what happens when estimation gets replaced by measurement.
+They're what happens when estimation gets replaced by precision measurement, particularly in processes like depth calibration, as seen with the Leitech COMBI Gage.

 The Engineer’s Resource: Solving Thread Depth Challenges